Professional Hypnotist Expert Tips & Advice To A More Healthy You

 Can anyone be hypnotised?

 Yes, if you allow it to happen.
 Anybody can resist hypnosis if that’s what they want to do.
-If you listen and follow the instructions of the practitioner, then you will be hypnotised and the hypnotherapist can make any changes you need.
+If you listen and follow the suggestions of the practitioner, then you can be hypnotised.
+The hypnotherapist can help you create the change you desire.

 Will you make me act like a chicken?